Information Sheet 2024/25

 Floodlights

-Floodlights are available for use on all three courts for the period 1 September to 30 April.
+Floodlights are available for use on courts 1 and 2 for the period 1 September to 30 April.
 They are controlled by meters which are operated by £1 coins and can be found inside the clubroom.
-Each £1 coin provides 15 minutes duration of lighting.
+Each £1 coin provides 20 minutes duration of lighting.
 Please note lighting cannot be used outside of these months.

 Court Booking

 Courts can be booked using the club’s online booking system.
 Courts may not be booked during club sessions or during club organised activities.
-You can book up to 14 days in advance.
-You can book no more than 4 bookings in 7 days and no more than 4 half hour slots per booking.
+A restriction of booking four half hour sessions up to two weeks in advance applies.
 Only senior, student and junior members aged 16 and over may book any court.
 Juniors under 16 may book court 1.
-The other courts may only be booked for juniors under 16 for the purpose of receiving professional coaching or junior inter-club matches.
+The other courts may only be booked for juniors under 16 for the purpose of receiving professional coaching.

 Ball Machine